 - Sterile tampon to be placed after the operation is 30 minutes and should be bitten firmly throughout.

 - Even after removing your first tampon, it is usually normal for the bleeding to continue as a slight leak.
 You would not need to add a new tampon.
-However, spitting blood that accumulates in the mouth causes increased bleeding.
-In addition, sucking the wound also causes the bleeding to start again by moving the clot in the wound.
-It should be swallowed slowly or drained from the rim without accumulating blood in the mouth.
+However, spitting blood that accumulates in the mouth causes futher bleeding.
+In addition, sucking the wound also causes the bleeding too.
+It should be drained from the rim without accumulating blood in patient’s mouth.

 - Tooth brushing and mouthwash can be resumed 1 day after surgery.

-- Food intake should be stopped for 1 week after the surgery; afterwards a well balanced diet plan should be preferred.
-Foods that are too hot, cold, acidic, spicy should not be consumed.
-In addition, snacks and foods that contains grain should not be consumed.
+- Food intake should be stopped for 1 week after the surgery.
+Afterwards, patient should have a well balanced diet plan.
+Patients should avoid foods that are too hot, cold, acidic, spicy.
+In addition, patient should avoid consuming snacks and foods that contains grain.

-- Smoking should be avoided at least for a 1 week after surgery.
-Smoking can caouse an infection called “alveolitis” in the tooth extraction area, which can cause quite high amount of pain and takes a long time to heal.
+Smoking should be avoided at least for a 1 week after surgery.
+Smoking can cause an infection called “alveolitis” in the tooth extraction area.
+Which can cause quite high amount of pain and prolonged recovery period.

 - If you are feeling comfortable in the first days after the surgery, but you begin to feel pain later, this may be an indication of an infection and is it usually caused by smoking.
-Your doctor will help you to relieve from your pain by dressing the wound area and regulating your medication.
+Your health professional will help you to relieve from your pain.
+It will be through by dressing the wound area and regulating your medication.

-- Medications prescribed by your doctor before and after surgery should be used regularly as instructed.
+- Medications prescribed by your health professional before and after surgery should be used as instructed.

-- If you encounter an unexpected situation, inform your doctor instantly in case of emergency.
+- If you encounter an unexpected situation, inform your health professional instantly in case of emergency.

 - The situation when is requiring the patient to stay in intensive care is rare.
-Nutrition is started on the same day with furit juices.
+Nutrition intake starts with furit juices on the same day of your surgery.

-- After the general condition of the patient improves, and this usually takes between 2 to 4 days after surgery.
+- In general, patients take approximately between 2 to 4 days for hospital discharge.
 The upper and lower jaw teeth are fixed to each other with rubbers and the mouth is closed for 1-3 weeks.
 This makes bone healing safer and decreases the time required for healing.

 What are the risks involved with chin surgeries?

-As with any other type of surgeries there are some of the risks involved that relates to chin augmentation surgery in few words are listed below:
+As with any other type of surgeries there are some of the risks involved that relates to chin augmentation surgery.
+These are:

-In addition to the list above, facial swelling, nausea, vomiting, and small blood leaks, which can be observed in any surgery.
-In the ching augmentation surgery the complication that can be seen is the decrease or loss of sensation in the lower lips.
+In addition to the list above, facial swelling, nausea, vomiting, and small blood leaks doe exist.
+These are also seen in any other surgery.
+In the chin augmentation surgery the complication that can be seen is the decrease or loss of sensation in the lower lips.
 But the loss of sensation is normal and will pass with time.
 Complete loss of sensation is rare.

-Severe bleeding that fills the mouth rapidly is a very rare condition.
-In such a case, you should consult your doctor by biting a sterile tampon or a clean piece of cotton.
+Severe bleeding that fills the mouth rapidly is a very rare condition too.
+In such a case, you should consult your health professional by biting a sterile tampon or a clean piece of cotton.

 In conclusion, the ching augmentation surgery potential risks are listed above and no surgery is without any risk.
-To avoid and minimize the potential risks, follow the instructions above and follow your doctor’s orders as stated.
+To avoid and minimize the potential risks, follow the instructions above and follow your health care professionals’ orders as stated.